 Recent studies have shown that, for some tumour types, breast MRI can find up to 50% more suspicious lesions than mammography and ultrasound.
 Therefore the expert association, American Cancer Society, recommends regular performance of breast MRI in high-risk patients (in addition to mammography if necessary) in its current guidelines for breast cancer diagnostics.

-The examination is performed in our 1.5T or 3T high field MRI scanners at our Schwabing, München Zentrum (central Munich) and Lucille-Grahn-Strasse sites.
+The examination is performed in our 1.5T or 3T high field MRI scanners at our various sites in and around Munich.
 The examination is performed in a prone position so that the breast glands can rest in special depressions.
 During the examination, a well tolerated gadolinium contrast agent is administered to you through a vein in your hand or underarm.
 The contrast uptake of the mammary gland tissue is observed for several minutes and analysed with the aid of appropriate software.
 This enables detection and further classification of conspicuous lesions.